 Encourage toddlers to keep a balloon from touching the ground by hitting it with their hands.
 You can also place an item between two children, such as a chair or pillow, and instruct them to hit the balloon over the barrier to the other child.
 Chasing balloons allows children to run, zigzag and hop to keep up with the object while maintaining their balance.

 On a cardboard box, draw or paint a lion’s head and cut a hole for the lion’s mouth.
 Children will take crumpled paper balls and try to toss them into the lion’s mouth.
 Afterward, children can count how many balls they fed the lion.

-These games and activities will keep your toddlers engaged and having fun while being active!
+These games and activities will keep your toddlers engaged and have fun while active!

 Best Practices for Preschooler Activity

 Preschoolers should be physically active for two hours or more each day.
 It’s best to incorporate playing both indoor and outdoor games, like Duck, Duck, Goose or Musical Chairs into a preschooler’s day, along with structured and unstructured activities, such as running or jumping.

 Physical activities led by adults should be planned ahead of time and engaging for preschoolers.
 Similar to playtime for toddlers, structured activities should be vigorous, inclusive of all children, aid physical development, and support the development of children’s motor skills.
-Activities should keep every child moving for the duration of the activity, and games that eliminate children from the activity should be avoided.
+Activities should keep every child moving for the duration of the activity, so try to stick to games that include all children at all times.

 This indoor physical activity is perfect for preschoolers, particularly for those four years old and up.
 No equipment is necessary, and there really isn’t a limit on the number of players you need, though you’ll probably want at least four.

 In Duck, Duck, Goose, children sit in a circle facing one another.
 One person is “It,” and they walk around the circle, tapping the heads of each player and calling each of them “Duck” until they call one player “Goose.”
 “Goose” will then stand from the circle and chase after “It” around the circle.
 “It” needs to reach the spot where “Goose” had been sitting before “Goose” catches them.